Jobs Report

 Based on an extensive industrial and engineering analysis, our new report demonstrates that an aggressive national commitment to electrify all aspects of our economy would create up to 25 million good-paying American jobs over the next 15 years and 5 million sustained jobs by mid-century.
 This is the first analysis of the job opportunities that would result from a rapid and total decarbonization of the economy as a whole.
 Unlike other approaches, which tend to see climate change policy as primarily environmental in nature, the study also imagines the electrification of America as fundamentally infrastructure designed to power America and its economy in the 21st century.

-From mass unemployment to the threat of climate change, the U.S. will face a number of seemingly unprecedented challenges even after the current public health tragedy has passed.
+From mass unemployment to the threat of the climate crisis, the U.S. will face a number of seemingly unprecedented challenges going forward.
 Finding needed solutions won’t be easy and will require creative thinking, robust analysis, and political resolve.

 FAQs

 All types.
-We imagine that the largest sectors will be Electricity Supply, Commercial, Transportation, and Finance, but this plan also creates millions of jobs in Education, R&D, Residential, and elsewhere.
+We imagine that the largest sectors will be electricity supply, commercial, transportation, and finance, but this plan also creates millions of jobs in education, R&D, eesidential, and elsewhere.

 Everywhere.
-Building a truly 21st grid will result in millions of Made-in-America, well-paying, outsource proof jobs distributed across every zip code in the country.
+Building a truly 21st century grid will result in millions of made-in-America, well-paying, outsource-proof jobs distributed across every zip code in the country.

 Endorsements